Lexycon/android-pn532-hce/README.md

 # android-pn532-hce

-Communicate between PN532 (I used a Raspberry Pi) and android to receive a unique id (uid) of the android device (for auth, whatever).
-Simple nfc tags like smart card and chip (which will often be shipped with the PN532) will work too.
+Python NFC example for PN532 to receive a unique id (uid) of an android device or simple nfc tags (for auth, whatever).

 ## Concept